Begin Your Journey to Weight Loss

-Welcome to the interactive online home of NJ Bariatric Institute located in New Jersey and lead by board certified Bariatric surgeon, Dr. Nicholas Bertha.
-It is our mission to help individuals move towards a healthier, longer life free of co-morbidities and the inconveniences caused by obesity through bariatric surgery.
+Welcome to NJ Bariatric Institute located in New Jersey and lead by board certified Bariatric surgeon, Dr. Nicholas Bertha.
+It is our mission to help individuals move towards a healthier, longer life free of chronic diseases or conditions in a patient caused by obesity through bariatric surgeries.

 Those who struggle with being overweight know firsthand the difficulty with losing weight.
-We address this as obesity, a disease Dr. Nicholas Bertha along with his staff at NJ Bariatric treat this disease every day.
+We address this as obesity, a disease Dr. Nicholas Bertha along with his staff treat this disease every day.
 Studies show that weight loss will help improve the serious health risks caused by obesity.
 Patients have improvements to diabetes, sleep apnea and an overall better quality of life.
 It does take more than just surgery, it also requires motivation and commitment to a lifestyle change.

 Thinking of Weight Loss Surgery – Think NJ Bariatric Institute

 If you’re thinking about weight loss surgery, such as Gastric Band (LAP-BAND), Gastric Sleeve, Gastric Bypass or bariatric revision surgery, or are interested in a non-surgical weight loss option starting here is an important first step.